IBM/db2sock-ibmi/ILE-PROC/README.md

 This is an Open Source project.
 As such we are not bound by constraints of everything comes from Rochester IBM.
 To wit, unconventional toolkit interface will allow you to compile your specific call into this stored procedure.
 A supplemental module named 'db2user' is included to allow you to handle any sort of call to your existing code.
-Specifically, you can use techniques copied from the conventional toolkit (above).
-However, you may also include your own custom calls directly compiled into "the stored procedure driver".
+Specifically, you can use techniques copied from the conventional toolkit (above), or, you may also include your own custom calls directly compiled into "the stored procedure driver".

 Why?
 Speed.
 The fastest load time for any call is a compile time set 'load/activate'.
 Conventional toolkit interface will exist, and, will probably be fine for 80% of all calls (above).